 Anyone can browse the MFU online market.
 But when you sign up for a (free) account, you can place orders at your convenience (orders do require 96 hours notice for delivery).
 Signing up also gives you access to MFU emails, which notify customers of new products, sales and ordering deadlines.

 For more information, visit milwaukeefarmersunited.com.
-You can also follow MFU on Facebook and Instagram.
+You can also follow MFU on Facebook and Instagram

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
-Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
-She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
+Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with every dish.
+Lori is the author of two books: the "Wisconsin Field to Fork" cookbook and "Milwaukee Food".
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.
 In 2024, Lori was honored with a "Top 20 Women in Hospitality to Watch" award by the Wisconsin Restaurant Association.

-When she’s not eating, photographing food, writing or recording the FoodCrush podcast, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.
+When she’s not eating, photographing food, writing or planning for TV and radio spots, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.